igrsobral/modulo07/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an ecommerce that was made with React ande some libs like Redux api, Redux Sagas, React Toastify, styled components and others.

 ## Available Scripts